Livestock after an emergency

 Smoke, ash and animal health

-Animals including livestock generally tolerate well smoke and ash fallout from bushfires, however some animals, particularly cats, dogs and horses, may exhibit minor respiratory problems or eye irritation.
+Animals including livestock generally tolerate smoke and ash fallout from bushfires well, however some animals, particularly cats, dogs and horses, may exhibit minor respiratory problems or eye irritation.
+In areas where there are ongoing serious smoke impacts, livestock owners may want to consider relocating their animals, depending on advice from emergency services.

 The respiratory symptoms observed are usually increased coughing or increased breathing rates due to minor irritation of the animal's airways.
 Excessive tear production is an indicator of eye irritation.